 - 1. Secondary dwellings and ancillary buildings are permitted within 900mm of the main dwelling. - 2.
 Secondary dwellings, outbuildings and ancillary buildings are to be screened from public views, unless constructed from the same materials as the main dwelling. - 3.
-Secondary dwellings, outbuildings and ancillary buildings must not exceed the height, and setback controls specified in Section 4.1 Schedule 4 of the Camden Growth Centre Precincts Development Control Plan and with the floor space ratio control specified under the State Environmental Planning Policy (Sydney Region Growth Centres) 2006. - 4.1.24 Rooftop fixtures, air conditioners, TV antennas and satellite dishes a) To provide an integrated building design and protect the visual amenity and character of the Oran Park House heritage curtilage.
+Secondary dwellings, outbuildings and ancillary buildings must not exceed the height, and setback controls specified in Section 4.1 Schedule 4 of the Camden Growth Centre Precincts Development Control Plan and with the floor space ratio control specified under the State Environmental Planning Policy ((Precincts Western Parkland City) 2021.

+4.1.24 Rooftop fixtures, air conditioners, TV antennas and satellite dishes a) To provide an integrated building design and protect the visual amenity and character of the Oran Park House heritage curtilage.

-1. Rooftop fixtures, air conditioners, tv antennas, solar panels and satellite dishes shall be located so they are screened/minimised from public view.
+1. Rooftop fixtures (includes skylights), air conditioners, tv antennas, solar panels and satellite dishes shall be located so they are not visible from public view.